 Annette Verschuren has been the Chairman and Chief Executive Officer of NRstor Inc. since March 2012.
 Prior to her current position, Ms. Verschuren was President of The Home Depot from 1996 to 2011.
-She also serves as Chancellor of Cape Breton University.
-Ms. Verschuren serves on the Board of Directors of Air Canada, Liberty Mutual Insurance Group and the North West Company.
+Ms. Verschuren serves on the Board of Directors of Air Canada and Canadian Natural Resources Ltd. Ms. Verschuren also served on the Board of Directors of the North West Company from 2011 to 2014.

-- (1) This value corresponds to the number of Common Shares and/or DSUs held by each director multiplied by the closing price of the Common Shares on the TSX on March 31, 2014 (\$55.69). - (2) The DSUs shown in the table represent the aggregate of (i) the annual grants of DSUs, (ii) the DSUs granted with respect to the director's compensation and (iii) the DSUs accumulated as notional equivalents of cash dividends declared on Common Shares. - (3) Mr. Anthony M. Fata was a director of Verona Foods Inc., an importer of specialty foods, until August 3, 2012.
+- (1) This value corresponds to the number of Common Shares and/or DSUs held by each director multiplied by the closing price of the Common Shares on the TSX on March 31, 2015 (\$34.81). - (2) The DSUs shown in the table represent the aggregate of (i) the annual grants of DSUs, (ii) the DSUs granted with respect to the director's compensation and (iii) the DSUs accumulated as notional equivalents of cash dividends declared on Common Shares. - (3) Mr. Anthony M. Fata was a director of Verona Foods Inc., an importer of specialty foods, until August 3, 2012.
 Verona Foods Inc. commenced proposal proceedings under the Bankruptcy and Insolvency Act (Canada) on October 3, 2012 by filing a notice of intent to make a proposal.
 On January 29, 2013, Verona Foods Inc. made a voluntary assignment into bankruptcy pursuant to the Bankruptcy and Insolvency Act (Canada).